Grahp/Website/pages/Onyx.md

 WIP Phonetic [[Steno|Steno]] [[Steno Glossary#Theory|Theory]].

 This is a high-level overview.
-For a more detailed breakdown of the rules of Onyx, see the [[Onyx Spec|Onyx Spec]].
+For a more detailed breakdown of the rules of Onyx, see the [[Onyx Spec|Onyx spec]].

 Onyx strives to be the simplest possible theory.